IntelPython/numba-dpex/README.md

 # What?

-Numba-dppy is an extension to the [Numba](http://numba.pydata.org) Python JIT compiler that provides a way to write data-parallel kernels directly in Python and offload them on various types of Intel&reg; architectures including CPUs, integrated GPUs and discrete GPUs.
+Intel Data-parallel Extension for Numba (f.k.a.
+Numba-dppy) is an extension to the [Numba](http://numba.pydata.org) Python JIT compiler that provides a way to write data-parallel kernels directly in Python and offload them on various types of Intel&reg; architectures including CPUs, integrated GPUs and discrete GPUs.
 The compiler also supports offloading NumPy